A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 for $m\geq0$ which are pointed at 0.
 Morphisms are pointed functions, i.e.~for $k,m\geq0$, functions

 For every $m\geq0$, there are $m$ canonical morphisms

 for $1\leq \beta\leq m$, called the {\em Segal morphisms}. \end{defn}

-\begin{rem} Note that $\Gamma$ is the skeleton of the category of finite pointed sets $\mathrm{Fin}_*$.
+\begin{rem} Note that $\Gamma$ is a skeleton of the category of finite pointed sets $\mathrm{Fin}_*$.
 In his original paper \cite{Segal}, Segal defined $\Gamma$ to be the opposite category of $\mathrm{Fin}_*$.
 However, in the literature, $\Gamma$ has often appeared in the above convention. \end{rem}

-We would now like to define a symmetric monoidal $(\infty,n)$-category to be an $(\infty,1)$-functor from $\Gamma$ to the $(\infty,1)$-category of $(\infty,n)$-categories which satisfies certain properties.
 Recall from Section \ref{model cat CSS_n} that the $(\infty,1)$-category of $(\infty,n)$-categories is presented by a model category in which the fibrant objects are complete $n$-fold Segal spaces.
 More precisely, the $(\infty,1)$-category of $(\infty,n)$-categories is defined to be the complete Segal space